-Play Therapy Melbourne utilises a combination Child Centered Play Therapy techniques with a more directive approach to help facilitate children’s use of play, while fostering their emotional literacy.
+Play Therapy Melbourne uses a combination child-centred play therapy techniques with a more directive approach to help facilitate children’s use of play, while fostering their emotional literacy.

-Many children with an Autism Spectrum Disorder struggle with more advanced pretend play skills.
+Many children with an autism spectrum disorder struggle with more advanced pretend play skills.
 These advanced play skills are linked with language development, social interaction and emotional regulation (the very areas many children on the spectrum have difficulty with).
-As such, we recognise the importance of helping children develop play skills.
+That’s why it is important to help children develop play skills.